Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 • contact with harmful chemicals,

-• taking medicines without the consent of a doctor,
+• reception medicines without the consent of the doctor,

 • exposure to ionizing radiation,